Trump allies craft plans to give him unprecedented power if he wins the White House

 Breaking through bureaucracy

-During their last go in the White House, former Trump officials like Russ Vought, who served as Trump's budget director at the White House, say career staff often blocked or slow walked even the smallest efforts to make policy changes.
+During their last go in the White House, say former Trump officials like Russ Vought, who served as Trump's budget director at the White House, career staff members often blocked or slow-walked even the smallest efforts to make policy changes.

 He then went on to describe a typical exchange between himself and a career staffer:

-He's now helping lead a team drafting plans that would curtail the independence of some federal agencies and end government protections for tens of thousands of those federal employees – who Trump calls the Deep State - so that they can be replaced with partisan loyalists.
+Vought is now helping to lead a team drafting plans that would curtail the independence of some federal agencies and end government protections for tens of thousands of their federal employees — whom Trump calls the Deep State — so that those employees could be replaced with partisan loyalists.

 And that is raising concerns about authoritarianism.

-It's not that the federal service isn't in need of reforms, said Kathryn Dunn Tenpas, a senior fellow at the University of Virginia's Miller Center.
+It's not that the federal service isn't in need of reforms, says Kathryn Dunn Tenpas, a senior fellow at the University of Virginia's Miller Center.

-But she says Trump world wants to create a class of federal workers who will do whatever the president wants – and if they don't – they can be easily fired.
+But she says Trump wants to create a class of federal workers who will do whatever the president wants — and if they don't, they can be easily fired.

 "It's just a dangerous sign," she said.
 "It really suggests that a president wants to aggrandize more authority and more power.
 And that should make everybody nervous."